 As I set out to build the Electrom prototype frame I weighed the benefits of different materials.
 I know that if my design was successful and went to production the frame would probably be built from aluminum, but for the prototype I wanted to use a material that I could work with in my garage, so I decided to build the prototype out of 3 millimeter Baltic birch plywood, epoxy resin, carbon fiber and kevlar.
 I also used hickory wood for strong points such as the area where the rear fork and shock bolts to the frame.
 I was fortunate to have access to the Victoria Maker Space for the initial layout, layup and resin work.
 The frame came together beautifully, and part of me wished we could build the production vehicles this way, but it is just not feasible.

 Once the frame was finished I was able to put a combination of new parts and some of my old parts on it right away to get it rolling and start the testing process.
 Several months later the Tailbox and front fairing were installed.
-I’m delighted to say that I’ve been testing the Electrom for over a year and a half and it continues to amaze me with it’s performance and handling.
+Thhe Electrom Prototype was on the road for over three years and 8,000 km.
+It was retired in 2019 when the production sample of the new design went on the road.